 Some of the best parts of the Paso Robles wine country are the many backroads of the area that lead to fantastic vistas and out-of-the-way wineries.
-You can visit all the wineries on the “Hidden Wine Trail Westside” over one or two days, or combine a visit to one or more of these wineries with the other two wine trails on the west side of Highway 101.
+Peachy Canyon Wine Trail begins in the town of Paso Robles.
+Head up 6th Street and find Pacific Avenue which takes you to Peachy Canyon Road.
+You can visit all the wineries on the “Peachy Canyon Backroads” over one or two days.
+Or, combine a visit to one or more of these wineries with the other two wine trails on the west side of Highway 101.
 Take it slow and always pack a lunch for a great picnic time on this wine trail.
-This trail goes in a loop starting and ending in downtown Paso Robles.

 • Calcareous Vineyards – Beautiful Rhone styles wines, spacious tasting room

 • Nadeau Family Vintners – Robert and Patrice Nadeau offer a unique wine tasting atmosphere

 • Minassian Young Vineyard – Another husband-wife team produces Zins & Rhones

 • Michael Gill Cellars – 1000 case winery with Rhone-style wines the focus

 Would you like to design your own wine trail?
 Use our handy Trip Planner